khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Bug-Reports/BUG-007-poster-old-image.md

-# BUG-007 — Poster Upload Dialog Shows the Previous Image
+# BUG-007 — Upload Dialog Shows Previous Image

-## Title
+## Summary

-Poster upload dialog shows the previous image instead of the current poster
+The image upload dialog displays the previously selected image when the user starts a new image upload operation.

 ## Preconditions

-- User is logged in.
-- A project/manuscript has a poster image.
+* User has access to a Project / Manuscript.
+* A Poster / Cover can be edited.
-- The poster image has previously been changed and saved successfully.
+* An image has previously been selected or uploaded.

 ## Steps to Reproduce

-1. Open the project/manuscript.
+1. Open a Project / Manuscript.
-2. Open Poster editing.
+2. Open the **Poster / Cover** section.
-3. Change the poster image.
+3. Select **Edit**.
-4. Save the new poster.
+4. Open the image **Upload** option.
+5. Select an image and complete or cancel the upload flow.
-5. Open the poster upload dialog again.
+6. Open the **Upload** option again.
-6. Observe the image displayed in the upload dialog.
+7. Observe the image displayed in the upload dialog.

+## Actual Result

+The upload dialog displays the image from the previous upload operation.

+The previous image remains visible when starting a new upload operation, instead of showing a clean upload state.

 ## Expected Result

-The upload dialog should display the current poster image.
+When the user opens the upload dialog for a new upload operation, it should display the current upload state only.

-## Actual Result
-The upload dialog displays the previously uploaded image instead of the current poster.

-## Priority
-Medium
+A previously selected image should not remain visible unless it is intentionally associated with the current Poster / Cover.

 ## Severity

-Major
+**Medium**

 ## Environment

-- Environment: Staging / Preview
-- Testing type: Manual QA
-- Area: Poster / Image Upload
+**Staging / Preview**

-## Evidence
+## Related Test Case

-Screenshot or screen recording showing the current poster and the different image displayed in the upload dialog.
+**TC-021 — Poster: Upload Image**

 ## Status

-Open
+**Open**

+## Reproduction

+**Reproduced during manual testing.**

+## Notes

+The issue can cause confusion because the user may believe that the previously displayed image is still selected for the current upload operation.

+The upload dialog should reset its temporary state when a new upload operation is started.